 So what is it really?
 In English?

-Confounding variable is one of those statistical terms that confuses a lot of people.
+Confounder (also called Confounding variable) is one of those statistical terms that confuses a lot of people.
 Not because it represents a confusing concept, but because of how it’s used.
 (Well, it’s a bit of a confusing concept, but that’s not the worst part).

 First, it has slightly different meanings to different types of researchers.
 The definition is essentially the same, but the research context can have specific implications for how that definition plays out.